6peterlu/decodingthenarwhal/README.md

 ## What's this about narwhals?
 I like narwhals a lot and I'm sad there's no emoji for them.

+## Why is the code so poorly written?
+I don't know how to make websites.

 ## Contributing
 Open a pull request to the public/articles folder with your post.